CodeWithNachi/docker-with-nachi/Lesson-02.md

  * They are also generally tweaked to do one thing and that one thing well.
 So all the unnecessary proccess are generally striped off.
  * Docker does not provide a way for the container to have a UI.
 However UI processes could be run (if we need) in the container and we could connect using a remote desktop softare.

-# Experiment 10
- * Another way to copy files

-# Experiment 11
- * Stop and restart the image

-# Experiment 12
+# Summary
+From the experiments conducted till now we can infer the following
+ * Container is something like a Virtual machine.
+ * Each container has a file system, and can run processes in it.
+ * Unline a VM, a container does not have it's own scheduler.
+It shares the scheduler with the host machine.
+ * Containers are made lean by
+   * Removing unnecessary files in the file system
+   * Not running processes that would not be necessary
+   * Not installing tools and software that would not be necessary

+# Test your self
- * commiting and starting a container
+ * Run a container from nginx

-# Experiment 04
- * Spin up a new container
+ * Add a new page to the nginx container
- * File is lost
- * Add the file
- * Image is not modified

-# Experiment 05
- * Create an image
- * stop the contianer and start another one

-# Experiment 06
- * Copy files in to the container
+ * Find the linux distro that the nginx container is runnning

-# Experiment 07
- * Copy files out of the container
+ * Install procps in the container and list the running processes

-# Experiment 08
- * uname -r
- * docker run -it --rm -p 8888:8080 tomcat:9.0